MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

 ---
-title: "Make and receive calls through Microsoft Teams dialer"
+title: "Make and receive Teams calls in Dynamics 365"
 description: "Make and receive calls through Microsoft Teams through the dialer, a record, or a work item in Dynamics 365 Sales." ms.date: 09/13/2022 ms.topic: article